It’s Super Blue Moon time!

 What craters can you see on the Moon?

-When you observe the Moon, take it one step further and identify a crater or two!
-There are some great tools that help you out with maps of all the features on the surface of the Moon.
-Before you know it, you’ll be pointing out the Tycho Crater or the Sea of Tranquillity to friends and family!
+When you observe the Moon, take it one step further and identify a crater or two.
+Some great tools help you out with maps of all the features on the surface of the Moon.
+Before you know it, you’ll point out the Tycho Crater or the Sea of Tranquillity to friends and family.
 Try some of these free apps and software:

 Moon Phase and Libration Visualizations